top of page

 13. Why do you make reference to Zone 1 and Zone 2?
 What does this mean?

 When the scheme was originally set up, HWS was advised to establish two separate patrolling areas for operating efficiency and to maintain a rapid response time.
 There is no difference in the security service provided in both zones and the cost is the same.
+We also have a Zone 3 which receives Emergency Response (ER) only.

 14. Do all residents pay the same?